Skip to content

 If a person eats healthy food they are more likely to be healthy .
 A healthy diet includes:

-Having access to healthy foods can be a challenge for some Indigenous people who live in remote locations because food that has to be shipped over long distances is not always available, or because fresh foods may be expensive .
+Having access to healthy foods can be a challenge for some Indigenous people who live in remote locations.
+Food may have to be sent over long distances and is not always available and fresh foods may be expensive .